Jason Dady

 Jason Dady is an American chef, restaurateur, and entrepreneur.
-He is known for his appearances on television cooking shows, including “BBQ Brawl,” "Iron Chef Gauntlet," and "Beat Bobby Flay" on Food Network.
-He's also the founder of Chef Jason Dady Restaurants in San Antonio, Texas.
+He is known for his appearances on television cooking shows, including “BBQ Brawl”, "Iron Chef Gauntlet", and "Beat Bobby Flay" on Food Network.
+He is the founder of Tre Trattoria, Lodge Restaurant, Bin 555 Restaurant & Wine Bar, Two Bros.
+BBQ Market and most recently, Mexico Ceaty.

-Early life and education
+Early life

-Jason Dady was born in Kearney, Nebraska in 1976.
-He moved to Coppell, Texas in 1989 and attended Coppell High School.
-He later attended Texas Tech University before pursuing formal culinary training at the California Culinary Academy in San Francisco.
-After graduating, he gained experience in restaurants such as Stars, Beringer Wine Estate, and Jardinere, where he worked with American restaurateur Traci Des Jardins, before moving to San Antonio, Texas, in 2001 to establish his own restaurant concepts.

-Career and Restaurants
+Dady earned his B.A in Restaurant, Hotel and Institutional Management at Texas Tech University.
+He then attended California Culinary Academy and worked for Stars and Beringer Wine Estates.

+Culinary career

-In 2001, Dady, along with his brother Jake Dady and wife Crystal Dady, launched The Lodge Restaurant of Castle Hills, introducing one of San Antonio's first tasting menus.
-The Lodge became part of the rise of fine dining in San Antonio, which was initiated in the early 2000s by Chef Bruce Auden, who is now regarded as the “godfather of San Antonio fine dining.”
+In 2001, Dady, along with his brother Jake Dady and wife Crystal Dady, launched The Lodge Restaurant of Castle Hills.
 The restaurant was open for 10 years before closing at the end of 2011.

+In 2007, he opened Tre Trattoria on Broadway Street in San Antonio, before closing on 31 May 2018 and reopening again at the San Antonio Museum of Art in 9 June of the same year.

+Other notable restaurants include BIN 555 Restaurant & Wine Bar in 2006 (closed in early 2014), Two Bros BBQ Market and sister restaurant, Alamo BBQ Co. in 2008 and 2018 respectively, Shuck Shack in 2015, Range in 2017, Chispas in February 2019, Jardin in 2020 (located on the San Antonio Botanical Garden), and Roca & Martillo.

+In 2024, Mexico Ceaty was announced by Dady as a new tex-mex restaurant he was opening.
+The 20000 ft restaurant was finally opened on 20 April 2026.